 Chief Executive since April 2013.

-Mark is a member of the Board and Group Management Committee (GMC) and has been Chairman of De Beers since June 2013.
+Mark is a member of the Board and Group Management Committee (GMC), is a non-executive director of Anglo American Platinum and is the Chairman of De Beers.

 Mark was previously CEO of AngloGold Ashanti Limited, a position he held since 2007.
 Before joining AngloGold Ashanti, Mark was COO at Vale Inco where he was responsible for Vale’s global nickel business.
 Prior to this he held senior executive positions with the Normandy Group, Sons of Gwalia, Western Mining Corporation, Kalgoorlie Consolidated Gold Mines and CRA (Rio Tinto).